“Just a second, Rusty. I have to drop these books off at my locker and grab my jacket and stuff. Meet you on the steps.”

 “Quit it!
 I’m not in the mood.
 You want to play five-year-olds, go home!”

 He didn’t reply, just looked at me.
 That wasn’t his normal reaction.
 Maybe there was something in my voice I hadn’t meant to be there.
 I didn’t look back at him.
 If I met his eye, he’d find some way to make me laugh, and laughing was the last thing on my To Do list for the day.

 When I didn’t respond to his silence, or look at him, he reached down, took the remote and turned off the TV.
-Then he said, sounding somber and almost compassionate, “This is really unfair.”
+Then he said, sounding somber, “This is really unfair.”